Injury Attorneys | Restoring LivesTM

 Do you know how medical malpractice awards are handled in Indiana?
-The question probably hasn’t crossed your mind very often.
-You might think that medical malpractice awards can be unlimited, and that when malpractice is determined the doctor and his or her insurance company pay the claim.
-But in fact, neither of those things is true: claim amounts have an absolute cap, and physicians and their insurers only pay part of each claim.
+You might think that medical malpractice awards can be unlimited and that the doctor and their insurance company pay the claim.
+But in fact, neither of those things is true: Claim amounts have an absolute cap, and physicians and their insurers only pay part of each claim.

 In 1975, Indiana imposed a cap on medical malpractice awards.
-It was the first state to do so (34 have followed).
+It was the first state to do so, and 34 other states have followed.
 The idea behind the cap was that the best interests of everyone would be served if doctors knew they would not be ruined by excessive malpractice awards, while at the same time patients knew that they would be guaranteed compensation for successful claims because the State would step in.
 Funded by a fee on malpractice insurance, the State created the Patient’s Compensation Fund (PCF), a new mechanism to cover the expense of large claims.
 The PCF is funded by a surcharge on insurance paid by physicians and hospitals.

 The cap on any single damage award, which has been raised since 1975, is limited to $1.25 million.
-When a large amount is awarded – over $250,000 – the physician is only responsible for the first $250,000.
-After that, the PCF pays up to $1 million more, to the statutory cap of $1.25 million.
+When a large amount is awarded (over $250,000), the physician is only responsible for the first $250,000.
+After that, the PCF pays a maximum of $1 million more, adding up to the statutory cap of $1.25 million.
 In addition, no physician has to pay more than $750,000 in total claims in a single year; above that cumulative amount, the PCF steps in to pay up to $1 million per case.

 But is the cap always a good thing?
 Some think not.
 Take the case of an Indiana child left disabled for life after medical errors led to her premature birth in 2003.
 A medical expert at trial testified that the lifetime costs for her care would likely be between $8 million and $10 million.
 In 2013, a jury awarded the family $15 million.
 Because of the medical malpractice cap, that amount was reduced to only $1.25 million.